yassine-mhedhbi/Prostate-cANcer-graDe-Assessment-PANDA-/README.md

 `isup_grade`: The target variable, the severity of the cancer on a 0-5 scale, converted from `gleason_score`.

 ### Disclaimer:
-This is a for a kaggle competition and should not be used for medical diagnosis for more [info](https://www.kaggle.com/c/prostate-cancer-grade-assessment/overview/description)
+This is a for a kaggle competition and should not be used for medical diagnosis.

+for more [info](https://www.kaggle.com/c/prostate-cancer-grade-assessment/overview/description)